 In time, Parkinson’s affects muscles throughout the body, leading to difficulty with swallowing, digestion, facial movements and more.

-The mission of Pedaling for Parkinson’s is:
+Pedaling for Parkinson’s Mission

 - To improve the quality of life of Parkinson’s disease patients and their caregivers

-- To educate patients, caregivers, and the general public about the benefits of maintaining an active lifestyle after a Parkinson’s
+- To educate patients, caregivers, and the general public about the benefits of maintaining an active lifestyle after a Parkinson’s diagnosis

 - To support research dedicated to the prevention and treatment of Parkinson’s disease